Contributions: Robert E. Bonner

 Series edited: Andrew L. Slap

-Andrew L. Slap is a professor of history at East Tennessee State University.
-He is the author of The Doom of Reconstruction: The Liberal Republicans in the Civil War Era (Fordham University Press, 2006).
-He is also the editor or co-editor of three volumes on the Civil War Era.
+Andrew L. Slap is a Professor of history at East Tennessee State University.
+He is the author of The Doom of Reconstruction: The Liberal Republicans in the Civil War Era (Fordham).
+He is also the editor or co-editor of three volumes on the Civil War era.
 His current book project is “African American Communities during Slavery, War, and Peace: Memphis in the Nineteenth Century.”

 Contributions: Andrew Smith